Verify an SSL/TLS certificate in Amazon Lightsail

 Sign in to the Lightsail console.

-On the Lightsail home page, choose the Networking tab.
+On the Lightsail home page, choose Account on the top navigation menu.

 Press Ctrl+C if you’re using Windows, or Cmd+C if you’re using Mac, to copy them to your clipboard.